wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 == Installation ==

-1. Upload the `plugin-reference-cleaner` folder to the `/wp-content/plugins/` directory
+1. Upload the `fix-plugin-does-not-exist-notices` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. No configuration needed - the plugin works automatically
 4. If you have missing plugin errors, you'll immediately see them in your plugins list with "Remove Reference" links